Missionary sent out by Grace Bible ChurchFinisterre Vision

 Some of the Events and Blogs that led up to our recent decision to work among the Ndo people:

-- 7 years ago, in 2008, Cassidy and the Dodds started training with Joey for doing missions work in Papua New Guinea.
+- 7 years ago, in 2008, Cassidy and the Dodds started training for doing missions work in Papua New Guinea.

 - 5 years ago, in the spring of 2010, Zach and Cassidy went on separate trips to Papua New Guinea to survey the mission work needed there.

 - Just over 4 years ago, on January 15, 2011, Zach married Cassidy (our first 5 years in 15 minutes).
-That August, Zach started training with Joey.
+That August, Zach started training.

 - 2.5 years ago, in November 2012, our team, in connection with Finisterre Vision and the elders at GBC, decided to set a goal to be in Papua New Guinea within 1-2 years.